descope/descope-auth0-migration/README.md

 Live run without passwords: python3 src/main.py --from-json ./path_to_user_export.jso
 ```

+You can use the `-v` or `--verbose` flags to enable more detailed output.
+This works for both live and dry runs, providing you with additional information.

 ### Dry run

 You can dry run the migration script which will allow you to see the number of users, tenants, roles, etc which will be migrated